2019-2020 WONG MUSIC MINI-GRANT CYCLE IS OPEN!

 Booster clubs, parent organizations, and local businesses are not eligible to apply on behalf of the school.
 No exceptions.

-Grant monies may only be used for music program expenses directly connected to music practice and performance (e.g. the purchase and repair of musical instruments, sheet music, uniforms and accessories, etc.) See the ‘Program Expenses & Budget Sheet’ - a component of the Mini-Grant Application Form - for a list of fundable expense items.
-Funding awarded must be spent during the 2018 – 2019 school year (September 2018 through May 2019).
+Grant monies may only be used for music program expenses directly connected to music practice and performance (e.g. the purchase and repair of musical instruments and equipment, sheet music, uniforms and accessories, etc.) Grant monies must be spent during the school year (grant cycle) in which the request is received (September through May).

 Monies may not be used to pay for lodging, meals, chaperone stipends, or for fundraising expenses.
-Using grant monies to pay for attendance or admission to an event or social function, or for goods or services that provide a personal benefit to a donor, or any related parties is prohibited.
+Using grant monies to pay for attendance or admission to an event or social function, or for goods or services that provide a personal benefit to any related parties is prohibited.

 MUSIC GRANTEE REPORT REQUIREMENT